-Argentina's economy is characterized by its valuable natural resources.
-Thanks to its large-scale agricultural and livestock industry, the country is a major food producer.
-It is among the world’s largest beef exporters and the leading producer of sunflowers, yerba mate, lemons and soybean oil.
+Argentina's economy enjoys valuable natural resources.
+It is a leading food producer with large-scale agricultural and livestock industries.
+It is among the world’s largest beef and soybean exporters and is the leading producer of sunflower seeds, yerba mate, lemons and soybean oil.
 The opening of the Chinese market has helped boost the country’s export potential.

-The economy has grown steadily during the past decade.
-Argentina has invested heavily in health and education, areas which account for 8% and 6% of GDP, respectively.
-Between 2003 and 2009, the middle class doubled in size, from 9.3 million to 18.6 million (equivalent to 45% of the population).
+The economy enjoyed significant growth over the past decade.
+Argentina invested heavily in health and education, areas which account for 7% and 6% of GDP, respectively.

 Argentina was the top performer in the region in reducing poverty and boosting shared prosperity between 2004 and 2008.
 Incomes of the bottom 40% grew at an annualized rate of 11.8% compared to average income growth of 7.6%.
 This trend continued but slowed after 2008.
 As of 2014, 12.7% lived in poverty – defined as living on under $4 a-day.
 A third of the population lives on between 4 and 10 dollars a day and remains at risk of falling back into poverty.

 The country prioritized social spending through various programs, including the Universal Child Allowance, which reaches approximately 3.7 million children and adolescents up to age 18, 9.3% of the population.